Manny Pacquiao vs. Lucas Matthysse: Fight details

 Pacquiao scored his first knockout in over 8 years by stopping Matthysse in round 7 to win the WBA (Regular) welterweight title.
 Pacquiao dropped Matthysse a total of 3 times before the fight was stopped.
 The knockdowns occurred in rounds 3, 5 and 7.
 Matthysse took a knee in the 5th round and was decked by a left hook in the 7th, following a combination.
 Referee Kenny Bayless began the count, stopping the fight at 2 minutes and 43 seconds after Matthysse spat out his mouthpiece.
 At the time of the stoppage, all three judges had the bout 59–53 in favor of Pacquiao.
 Speaking about the game plan, Pacquiao said, "Matthysse has the power, so hands up all the time and do my best.
 I'm surprised because Matthysse is a very tough opponent and I knocked him down.
 I was focused and patient in the fight, and I worked hard in training.
 We did a good job in training.
 We were pushing hard."
 Matthysse had no excuses, stating he lost to "a great fighter and a great champion."
 At the post-fight press conference, Pacquiao confirmed he would continue boxing.
 According to CompuBox, Pacquiao landed 95 of 344 punches thrown (28%), this included a 44% connect rate on his power punches.
 Matthysse landed 57 of his 246 thrown (23%), only landing in double figures in round 6.

+Aftermath

+Matthysse announced his retirement shortly after the bout.